jurajjasik/maxigauge-mqtt/README.md

 # maxigauge-mqtt

 This is a simple python script that reads the data from a TPG 366 Maxigauge and publishes it to an MQTT broker.
+The script is designed to run as a service on a Raspberry Pi.

 ## Dependencies